 Ponzi Vineyards is strictly committed to respecting the integrity of each vineyard, enhancing and maintaining their individual characteristics.
 The artistry and signature of Ponzi wines is in the blending of distinct cuvées from these vineyards.
-All Ponzi-owned vineyards are site-selected, hand-planted and managed by the family and their vineyard manager.
+All 130 acres of Ponzi-owned vineyards are site-selected, hand-planted and managed by the family and their vineyard manager.

 Ponzi Vineyards Sites